codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

     int next_free_mid; /* The next 'free' message ID */
-    List *subscriptions; /* All the clients subscriptions, stored as topic structs */ List *outgoing_msgs; /* Outgoing messages during disconnection time, stored as mqtt_packet pointers */ bool has_inflight; /* Just a flag stating the presence of inflight messages */ bool clean_session; /* Clean session flag */ char session_id[MQTT_CLIENT_ID_LEN]; /* The client_id the session refers to */ struct mqtt_packet lwt_msg; /* A possibly NULL LWT message, will be set on connection */
+    List *subscriptions; /* All the clients subscriptions, stored as topic structs */ List *outgoing_msgs; /* Outgoing messages during disconnection time, stored as mqtt_packet pointers */ bool has_inflight; /* Just a flag stating the presence of in-flight messages */ bool clean_session; /* Clean session flag */ char session_id[MQTT_CLIENT_ID_LEN]; /* The client_id the session refers to */ struct mqtt_packet lwt_msg; /* A possibly NULL LWT message, will be set on connection */